 Highway: Highway: 13 gallons of gasoline for every 400 miles driven which would cost $34 USD if the cost of gasoline was $2.70 per gallon.

 City: 30.769230 gallons of fuel for every 400 miles driven which would cost $83 USD if the cost of gasoline is $2.70 per gallon.

 Highway: 25 gallons of fuel for every 400 miles driven which would cost $67.

 After subtracting the fuel cost of the Camry for every 400 miles driven from that of the Tundra, the result was that the Tundra costs $32 USD more to drive 400 miles in the city and $33 more to drive the Tundra on a highway than the Camry.

-Learn how I calculated the fuel cost of these vehicles here: Fuel Economy.
+Learn how I calculated the fuel cost of these vehicles on the fuel economy page.